Missing large

 This seems like a repeat (or close echo) of a strip from no so long ago.

-5. about 2 years ago on Non Sequitur
+5. over 2 years ago on Non Sequitur

 Mr. Snoots.